Gastronomy Tours was awarded by IGCAT as one of the “Top 10 Websites for Foodie Travelers for 2025”!

 Vitsi is filled with porcini mushrooms, and you can also find morels on the other side of Kastoria, close to Argos Orestiko.

 Of course, mushroom pickers are like fishermen: they never reveal their richest hunting grounds.
 However, the members of the Kastoria-based Association of Mushroom Friends of Western Macedonia are willing to share their secrets.
-Founded in 1999, the association has developed a rich range of activities that includes festivals, seminars, meetings and thematic events.
+Founded in 1999, the association has developed a rich range of activities that include festivals, seminars, meetings and thematic events.

-An old habit in the area, mushroom picking is practiced by many locals.
+An old habit in the area, mushroom picking is practised by many locals.
 The region also holds a record: in October 2010, the then association president Giorgos Setkos discovered the first white truffle in Greece; as a result, Greece joined the small list of countries known to be home to one of the rarest and most expensive kinds of fungi.

 ORLIAKAS - Gastronomy Tours